SAHITHYA21/LLM_Project/README.md

-# LLM_Project using local model
+# RAG Application with GPT-Neo for Text Generation

 This is a simple project that explains how to use langchain framework without paid API key using local llm models.

-# RAG Application with GPT-Neo for Text Generation

 This project demonstrates how to create a simple Retrieval Augmented Generation (RAG) application using the GPT-Neo model for text generation.
 The application allows you to generate stories based on provided prompts.